Welcome to St John's

 Sundays at St John's

-Programme for May 2025: 'Perspectives on the Resurrection'
+Programme for June 2025: ‘Perspectives on the Holy Spirit’

 Our Sunday morning groups for children and young people meet during the service.
 There is a creche, as well as an opportunity for those of primary or secondary school age to meet together in separate groups.
 There is also a relaxed space (with toys) for parents or carers with babies or toddlers to sit near the rear of the congregation if they wish.